-- 7) Close the door.
+7) Close the door.

 - ⇒ It is best to allow the first layer of wood to combust without altering the air damper setting.

 - ⇒ If only the bed of embers is left (no more flames), you can place another layer of log.

 - 8) When stoking up, proceed as for heating up:

 - ⇒ Open combustion air supply.

 - ⇒ Carefully open stove door.

 - ⇒ Put wood on.

 - ⇒ Close door.

-Fig. 33: Flame pattern
+Fig. 36: Flame pattern

-- 9) As soon as the pieces of firewood are burning well all around (light, high flames), you can control the air supply with the controller.

-- the flames should always burn yellow and never blue or with black flame tips (otherwise feed more air in)
+- 9) As soon as the pieces of firewood are burning well all around (light, high flames), you can control the air supply with the controller. - ⇒ Control at maximum setting left = maximum heat output - ⇒ the flames should always burn yellow and never blue or with black flame tips (otherwise feed more air in).